DavidGent-Lab/Richardon-and-Gent-2024-Plant-Health-Progress/README.md

 tAUDPC: squareroot transformation of AUDPC

 # Other Notes
-Some additional code is provided for data visualizatiosn which were not published in the paper.
+Some additional code is provided for data visualizations which were not published in the paper.